-Picture this: you’re getting excited to book your moving services in Kitchener, and start the journey to a new home – but all of a sudden you start hearing terms like “Bill of lading” and “C.O.D.” and you’re lost.
+Picture this: you’re getting excited to book your moving services in Alberta, and start the journey to a new home – but all of a sudden you start hearing terms like “Bill of lading” and “C.O.D.” and you’re lost.
 Worry not!
 This blog is dedicated to teaching you all the terms and sayings you need to know when booking your next move.
-Your Kitchener movers will be super impressed with your industry knowledge, and we’ll keep it our little secret!
+Your Alberta movers will be super impressed with your industry knowledge, and we’ll keep it our little secret!

 The A-Z Moving Terminology List